The Future of Work is already here.

 For example, Google created an internal training program in machine learning for its employees in 2016 and the training is now being extended to the public.

-Emotional intelligence is one of the most crucial skills business leaders will be expected to have in the near future.
+Emotional intelligence is one of the most crucial skills business leaders will be expected to have shortly.

 According to Laura Wilcox, the director of management programs at Harvard Extension School, emotional intelligence is the ability to understand your effect on others and manage yourself accordingly.

-To attract and retain the best people, emotional intelligence is a must.
+To attract and retain the best people using your leadership skills, emotional intelligence is a must.
 Employees no longer work in one organization for thirty or forty years until retirement and people will easily quit jobs where they don’t see empathy and understanding.

 Change is a constant phenomenon.
 However, the rate of change and disruption brought on by technology in recent times has been massive.
 As the digital revolution continues, consumer expectations keep evolving and businesses have to stay ahead of such changes.